≡ Menu

 I’ve paid CGT.
 I wasn’t even very wealthy at the time.
 Certainly my annual income was no great shakes.

-When I began investing 20-odd years ago, it was with a biggish lump sum that I’d originally saved up as a house deposit.
+I began investing 20-odd years ago with a biggish lump sum that I’d originally saved up as a house deposit.

 I should have steadily put this cash into ISAs over the ten years or so it took me to save it.
 But I was silly and I didn’t.
 And so when I began investing, I had to build up my ISA tax shelter capacity from scratch.
 One year’s allowance at a time.

-Many years on this landed me with a five-figure CGT bill when I finally sold the last of my unsheltered investments – despite years of diligently defusing my gains along the way, as best I could.
+Eventually this landed me with a five-figure CGT bill when I sold the last of my unsheltered investments – and this despite years of diligently defusing my gains along the way.

-This particular investment had gone up more than ten-fold since I bought it.
+That investment had gone up more than ten-fold since I bought it outside of an ISA, a decade or so earlier.

-Lucky me you say, but remember I wasn’t super-rich.
+Perhaps, but remember I wasn’t super-rich.
 I began as just a determined saver trying to keep up with the runaway London housing market.
-My initial deposit comprised of several tens of thousands of pounds of hard-won savings that I could have spent instead on holidays, clothes, or simply having more fun in my 20s and 30s, like most of my friends did.
+My initial deposit comprised of several tens of thousands of pounds of hard-won savings that I could have spent instead on holidays, clothes, or simply having more fun in my 20s and 30s, like most of my friends.

-Which is why I write ‘make’ a capital gain, or even that you ‘earn’ such a gain.
+That is why I usually write that you ‘make’ a capital gain, or even that you ‘earn’ a gain.

-That is true of an inherited gain, say, at least for the recipient.
-But capital gains nearly always come after you’ve put your own money at risk.
+That is true of an inherited gain, say – at least for the recipient

-So do what you can to keep hold of the reward in full.
+So do what you can to keep hold of that reward in full by shielding your investments from capital gains tax.

 1. Update: since I first wrote this article I bought my own home and paid Stamp Duty Land Tax at 5%.
 Turns out that’s just as annoying. []